Return to the AISTM.org homepage here

 Advocates for changing "Indian" mascots, nicknames, and symbols sometimes say this issue is one of racism.
 How can that be possible?

 The entire concept of "race" is wrong.
 Such a simplistic notion has been erroneously promoted in one form or another for ages but hard science shows that there is only one "race" - the human race.
-Although the word used may be incorrect unmistakable bias and prejudice are typically a central part of this complex and frequently emotionally volatile issue.
+Although the word used may be incorrect, unmistakable bias and prejudice are typically a central part of this complex and frequently emotionally volatile issue.

-While the idea of "racial" vs. ethnic or cultural heritage based prejudice is false it is clear that beliefs of superiority of one group over another are very real and universal phenomena.
+While the idea of "racial" vs. ethnic or cultural heritage based prejudice is a false social construct it is clear that beliefs of superiority of one group over another are very real and universal phenomena.
 This form of "racism" might better be described as "ethnocentrism" which is by definition the attitude and resulting behaviors associated with the belief that one "race" of people is superior to another.
-However since there is no such thing as individual races of peoples the biases, attitudes, and behaviors are more accurately rooted in ethnic heritages that can frequently be associated with physical characteristics, the color of one's skin being the most obvious.
+However, since there is no such thing as individual races of peoples the biases, attitudes, and behaviors are more accurately rooted in ethnic heritages that can frequently be associated with physical characteristics, the color of one's skin being the most obvious.

 In the present instance it is evident that because one group of people (those of the predominate Euro-American culture) believes it is their entitled right to use a far less populous and more disadvantaged group (American Indian people) as their mascots or symbols, the relationship is clearly one of superiority vs. subordination.
 As anyone who has been involved in working to retire institutionalized "Indian" sports tokens can attest, those who favor retention of "Indian" mascots can exhibit an almost pathological sense of proprietary ownership of the symbols, mascots, and nicknames.
 The use of "Indian" sports team tokens is therefore not unlike a symbolic slavery that allows those who use the symbols, nicknames, and mascots to control, manipulate, and exploit such things and their meanings in any manner that best suits their purposes.